 On the far right corner, the Burley National Bank building is still present.
 This is where Zions Bank is located now.
 You can also see the Burley Theater down the block with their marquee.
 I cannot recognize the tall building beyond the theater, I don’t know what that building is.
 You can also see the Simplot Factory Building that used to be much farther down Main Street and the Texaco between the two, about where B&K Auto is now.

-This is when there was quite a bit more individuals living downtown with the apartments and restaurants emblematic of a more vibrant downtown.
+This is when there were more individuals living downtown with the apartments and restaurants emblematic of a more vibrant downtown.
 Main Street was also the main highway through southern Idaho which means this was a thoroughfare.
 The construction of the Interstate pulled all traffic just traveling through several miles to the north.
 None of these restaurants moved north, it was just Connors moving from downtown Paul that moved to be near the Interstate exit.